ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/basics/nload.md

 # Monitoring current network usage

 One utility to display the current network usage is `nload`.
-This can be useful when you need to clearly see the ingress/egress bandwidth usage directly on a Linux server.
+This can be useful when you need to monitor the ingress/egress bandwidth usage directly on Linux servers and this can be used for specific network devices.

 ## Installation

-You can install `nload` through the `yum` on Redhat/CentOS operating systems or with `apt` on Debian based distributions.
-Here are both variations:
+You can install `nload` through `yum` on Redhat/CentOS operating systems, with `apt` on Debian based distributions or `dnf` with Fedora .
+Here are several variations:

 RHEL & CentOS
 ```bash